Secondary Market by the FAST INVEST Platform

 The secondary market in the P2P Alternative Investment platform is a marketplace that allows investors to buy and sell already funded loans after the repayment period has begun.
 This will enable investors to exit loans early or start investing instantly instead of waiting for new investments to be available for funding.
-If you are looking to get out of a P2P loan and do not want to wait for the loan to run out, your primary option is to make use of a P2P secondary market.
+If you are looking to get out of a P2P loan and do not want to wait for the loan to run out, your primary option is to use a P2P secondary market.

 An example could be the following.
 You are interested in selling one of your outstanding loans worth €1,000, giving you the following possibilities:

-You could try to sell the investment for €1,000 and get your money back.
+- You could try to sell the investment for €1,000 and get your money back.

-You could try to sell the loan fast by giving a discount of, e.g., 2%, resulting in a price of €980 and a €20 loss plus fees.
+- You could try to sell the loan fast by giving a discount of, e.g., 2%, resulting in a price of €980 and a €20 loss plus fees.

 If at any time you decide to stop investing in a selected loan before the maturity date, you can sell that investment to other investors of FAST INVEST.

-Is there a Secondary Market available?
 There is a possibility to sell the loans on the Secondary Market.
 If you want to sell your investment, you can log into your FAST INVEST account, click on the Investments section, select the loan you would like to sell, possibly apply the discount, and click "sell."
 Your full investment balance in the chosen loan will be published on the FAST INVEST marketplace, and as soon as another investor buys it, you will receive your funds equal to the sale price of the investment.
 By the way, once you add a loan to the Secondary Market, you are unable to cancel the sale.

-What is a Backup loan?
-If you are looking to sell your loan on the FAST INVEST platform and do not want to wait for the loan to run out, your first option is to make use of the Secondary Market.
+If you are looking to sell your loan on the FAST INVEST platform and do not want to wait for the loan to run out, your first option is to use the Secondary Market.
 FAST INVEST integrates Secondary Market into our Primary Market, aka Loans List.
 Loans listed on the Secondary Market named Backup Loans, and you can find it highlighted in a pale blue and marked by the blueish symbol [ICON].

 When you decide to sell your investment to other FAST INVEST investors, you may apply a discount to it or sell it for face value.
 For example: If you sell your €100 investment for its face value – 0% discount, in this case, you will receive €100 from the buyer of the investment.
 If you apply a discount of 10%, you will receive €90 for selling €100 investment to the buyer.

-Does AUTO INVEST invest in loans on the Secondary Market?
 AUTO INVEST does invest in the loans published on the Secondary Market as long as the setting of the AUTO INVEST portfolio matches the characteristics of the loan published on the Secondary Market.
-AUTO INVEST will invest in the discounted loans if the price of the loan falls within the minimum and maximum investments set in the AUTO INVEST portfolio.
+AUTO INVEST will invest in the discounted loans if the loan's price falls within the minimum and maximum investments set in the AUTO INVEST portfolio.

-With FAST INVEST, the loan list contains the loans that are sold by the lenders, as well as the other investors – primary and Secondary Market, which are both within the same loan list.
+With FAST INVEST, the loan list contains the loans sold by the lenders and the other investors – primary and Secondary Market, which are both within the same loan list.

-The seller of the investment earns the interest amount proportional to the number of days he/she held the investment in the portfolio until the loan was sold.
-The interest earned between the placement of the investment on the Secondary Market and the purchase of it is paid to the seller of the loan.
-The buyer of the loan also earns the interest amount relevant to the number of days he/she held the investment since the purchase of it.
+The seller of the investment earns the interest amount proportional to the number of days he/she held the portfolio's investment until the loan was sold.
+The interest earned between the placement of the investment on the Secondary Market and its purchase is paid to the seller of the loan.
+The buyer of the loan also earns the interest amount relevant to the number of days he/she held the investment since its purchase.